hanishkvc/prgs-sdr-kspecanal/README.rst

 Scan over a large freq range, in steps and show the results both as a normal signal level plot as well as a heat map with historic data.

-The signal level plot contains the Max level seen till then and the average (default, else user selected scanRangeCumuMode) level seen till then, by default.
+The signal level plot contains

+        Red curve - the Max level seen till then

+        Green curve - the average of siglvls seen till then and

+        Blue curve - relates to siglvl data processed according to user selected scanRangeCumuMode, which by default is Avg.

 Normal
 --------